 How fast can you get us up and running?

 If you’ve ever been involved in implementing new software, you’ll likely identify with the description of the process involving a "long, dark tunnel of despair."
 Implementation comes with a certain degree of angst before you emerge in the bright sunshine of a new day filled with sunshine, lollipops, and rainbows of extravagant color and beauty.
 Before you buy, it is paramount that you know what the implementation period entails.
 It should be outlined at the onset that your hand will be held through the entire dark implementation process.
 Make sure your sales reps know it is imperative to understand and fully grasp that the company you choose are the experts.
 They have done this a thousand times, and each time it ends up a smooth process; ensuring you and your team, (executive, back-of-house, and frontline staff) can hit the ground running when you go live.

 Can we continue to exist with our existing solution?

 Eventually, as you go through this process, you may start to think, what you have isn’t so bad.
 As they say, if it ain’t broke, don’t fix it.
 However, if you are at the point of requesting a demo, or talking to a sales rep, it’s important to recognize that you wouldn’t be looking to fix it if it wasn't already broken.
 So, the message is, don’t ignore the signs that your business needs help.
 Don’t try to MacGyver together systems to give you the necessary information you require.
 Don’t try to fight it; take action to get better, leaner, faster, and more profitable.

-The intuitive and user-friendly design of RQ, our full-suite retail management system (RMS), allows your team to serve customers faster, more effectively, and with greater confidence than ever before.
+The intuitive and user-friendly design of RQ, our full-suite cell phone store POS system, allows your team to serve customers faster, more effectively, and with greater confidence than ever before.
 Follow the link below to learn why our customers love it.